Elvis-Opoku/Invoice-Fraud-Detection/README.md

 ## Future Enhancements
-*Integrate with real-time invoice ingestion APIs *Deploy dashboard on Power BI Service*
+*Integrate with real-time invoice ingestion APIs

+*Deploy dashboard on Power BI Service*

-*Implement feedback loop from finance team for ML retraining* *Feedback loop from finance team to improve ML accuracy*
+*Implement feedback loop from finance team for ML retraining*

+*Feedback loop from finance team to improve ML accuracy*

+## Author##
+#Elvis Opoku Antwi#
+🔗 LinkedIn

+💻 GitHub

+I’m passionate about using data to solve real business problems—especially around automation, fraud detection, and financial process improvement.
+This project is part of my growing portfolio in analytics and machine learning.